 DSS Academic Support Centers and Tutoring Services

-At this time, the DSS Academic Support Centers are conducting all academic support services virtually.
+At this time, the DSS Academic Support Centers are conducting all academic support services by appointment virtually or in-person on a limited basis.
 Structured remote/online courses can be challenging and may require using a different strategy than face-to-face classes.
 If you need help navigating your online class, our Support Center Coordinators can provide guidance.
 Academic support appointments can be scheduled by contacting one of the coordinators via email.

 DSS provides comprehensive academic services that extend beyond classroom and testing accommodations.
 The DSS Academic Support Centers support the academic development and educational goals of students and is committed to promoting access for individuals with disabilities within the college's diverse community.

 DSS staff specialists, faculty tutors, and peer student tutors provide an array of services that include organizational support, time-management, study skills, math/English/reading tutoring, limited content tutoring, assistive technology training and limited equipment loans.
 Although not an accommodation, DSS Academic Support Centers are available at all three campuses to students who have identified with DSS.
 Services are not unlimited and are based on availability.
 Hours and locations vary by campus.

 "The Center is a great resource to me for getting my homework done."

 - Help students improve and refine their academic scores.

 - Support students in increasing their independence and confidence.

 "The center is like a family to me, where I can ask for help without feeling discomfort.
 I trust the center a lot."